saifali1035/Zomato-Clone-DevSecOps-/README.md

       Jenkins will be used as our main CI/CD Tool , Docker will be used to containerize our sonarqube as well as final application and Trivy is an open source tool from Aquasec which will scan imag for any vulnerabilities.

-# Lets Start with this Dir.
+# Lets Start with this Directory.

 Step 1.
 Install terraform and awscli on your local machine or codespace depends on where you are working.